Josh Gregory

 Get Models via Ollama

-Now that we have Ollama installed, we can use the Ollama website to download models.
-Just go to the Ollama website and navigate to “Models”.
+Go to the Ollama website and navigate to “Models”.
 Or just click here.
 Each model will have instructions on it’s size.
-For example, if I want to download the 1b variant of llama3.2, I would select the 1b version in the dropdown menu, then run
+For example, if I want to download the 1b variant of llama3.2, I would run

 ollama pull llama3.2:1b